What do you do when a plumbing disaster strikes in the early hours of the morning? Call an emergency plumber, of course!

 These seven issues are the most common reasons to consult an emergency plumber in Sydney.
 To stay on the safer side, check your plumbing for any problems that can be prevented before they escalate to full-blown complications.

-We hope this short guide can help you identify the situations that are considered emergencies.
+We hope this short guide can help you identify the situations considered emergencies.
 So, the next time a plumbing scare occurs, you can distinguish which one requires an emergency plumber and which ones need a routine plumber.

 With that, we will see you soon, bye!